-If you need a buy to let mortgage and are unsure of how to start, you can browse the wealth of information on this site or you can speak to an expert mortgage advisor.
+If you need a buy to let mortgage and are unsure of how to start, you can browse the wealth of information on this site or you can speak to a specialist immediately.

 What is a buy to let mortgage?

-A buy to let mortgage is specifically designed for a property that is being purchased to then rent out.
-The buy to let mortgage is then added as a charge on the property by the lender.
-This is always done on the purchase unless you’re remortgaging where a new charge would be raised.
+A buy to let mortgage is specifically designed for a property that is being purchased to then rent out to tenants.
+The outstanding loan is then added as a charge on the property by the lender.
+This will always be done on any purchase unless you’re remortgaging where a new charge would be raised.

 How do buy to let mortgages work?